IBM/pyCSM/README.md

 ```

 This project is licensed under the Apache License 2.0.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
+Click here to obtain a copy of the [License](http://www.apache.org/licenses/LICENSE-2.0).

 It is a permissive license whose main conditions require preservation of
 copyright and license notices.
 Contributors provide an express grant of